It's not too late! We can deliver custom Chinese calligraphy art to the USA before Christmas! Order now!

 10. Judo

-12. Be Like Water
+15. Be Like Water

 靈活性 is a Chinese and Korean word that means flexibility or being open to change.

 You consider others' ideas and feelings and don't insist on your own way.
 Flexibility gives you creative new ways to get things done.
-Flexibility helps you to keep changing for the better. 靈活性 could also be defined as "flexible nature."
+Flexibility helps you to keep changing for the better. 靈活性 could also be defined as having a “flexible nature.”

 See Also: Cooperation

-柔軟性 is the Chinese, Japanese Kanji and Korean Hanja word that means "flexibility."
+柔軟性 is the Chinese, Japanese Kanji, and Korean Hanja word that means “flexibility.”

 It can also mean "compatibility," "pliability," "softness" and "elasticity."